spryker-shop/b2b-demo-shop/README.md

 This section describes the most common issues related to the installation of the B2B Demo Shop.

-For a complete troubleshooting, see [Troubleshooting Spryker in Docker issues](https://docs.spryker.com/docs/troubleshooting-spryker-in-docker-issues).
+For a complete troubleshooting, see [Troubleshooting Spryker installation issues](https://docs.spryker.com/docs/dg/dev/set-up-spryker-locally/troubleshooting-installation/an-error-during-front-end-setup.html).

 **when**